 About Us

 We consider the overall impact on both South Florida’s built and un-built Environments.
-Our traditions of passive energy design, open-air environments and atmospheric transparency came from our research, and were adopted from our roots with prominent Miami Modern (MiMo) architect, Igor B. Polevitzky, FAIA and interests in Mid-Century Architect Alfred Browning Parker.
+Our traditions of passive energy design, open-air environments and atmospheric transparency came from our research and adopted from Mid-Century Architects Igor B. Polevitzky, FAIA and Alfred Browning Parker, FAIA.

 Although we are often sought for our Modern Homes, most of our projects are Historic Restorations requiring quasi-judicial proceedings, Restaurants, Hospitality and projects having complex permitting situations.
 Working in Miami, New York and Atlanta, we are known for our proactive role in the Construction Industry, and lawful approach to improving South Florida’s permitting climate.